 Early onset (within 72 hours) and resolution within one week is normal according to the article “Complications in Hair Transplantation” by Kerure A. S. and Patwardhan N., published in the Journal of Cutaneous and Aesthetic Surgery.

-- Swelling usually starts: Day 2
+- Swelling starts: Day 2

 - Swelling peaks: Day 3 or 4